neolution-ch/Neolution.Utilities/README.md

 ## Additional Packages

-This library includes specialized packages that extend the core utilities for specific frameworks.
-These packages are deliberately separated from the base `Neolution.Utilities` package which remains framework-agnostic and dependency-free, ensuring it can be used in any .NET project without forcing unwanted dependencies.
+This library includes specialized packages that extend the core utilities for specific frameworks and third-party libraries.
+These packages are deliberately separated from the base `Neolution.Utilities` package to maintain its framework-agnostic and dependency-free nature, ensuring it can be used in any .NET project without forcing unwanted dependencies.

 ## Contributing